ibm-cloud-docs/vmwaresolutions/services/veeam_managing_licenses.md

    A license key is not displayed.
 When licenses are ordered, the system does not generate a key, but it applies a primary key.
    {: note}

+### Known issues about license date display
+{: #veeam_managing_licenses-considerations-date}

+If you are using Mozilla® Firefox® as your browser, the license start and end dates might be displayed with no values on the Veeam console.
+To resolve the issue, view the license information in another browser, such as Google Chrome™.

+If you are experiencing this problem and the only browser you can use is Firefox, contact [Veeam support](https://www.veeam.com/support.html){: external} for assistance.

 ## Procedure to edit notes for Veeam stand-alone licenses
 {: #veeam_managing_licenses-procedure-edit}